Guidance for British people travelling overseas during the coronavirus (COVID-19) pandemic.

 If you’re concerned about friends or family overseas

-If you are concerned about a friend or family member who is currently overseas, you can read the guidance on this page and our country-specific travel advice.
+If you are concerned about a friend or family member who is currently overseas, you should read our country-specific travel advice and sign up for email alerts.

 Our travel advice and consular support